andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 </p>
 <p>

-7. Please wait until your virtual machine logs you in.
+7.Please wait until your virtual machine logs you in.
-8. Then choose the following options for "Choose privacy settings for your device":
+8.Then choose the following options for "Choose privacy settings for your device":
     <ol type="a">
       <li>Location: No </li>
       <li>Diagnostic Data: No</li>